 I have been one busy interior design business coach!
 I’ve been busy rolling out many different programs and talking to so many people, helping them grow their interior design businesses to new levels, and staying focused on their 90-day plans.
 I just wanted to talk a little bit about what I call, Your Business in Words.
 Some of you may have it already.
-It’s a free exercise that I have a pdf worksheet of on my website, but I wanted to take the time to walk you through it.
+It’s a free exercise that you can download from my Business Building Boutique, but I wanted to take the time to walk you through it.

 What if you were a stranger and you came up to me at a networking event or a coffee shop and asked: “What do you do?” or vice versa.
 Well, I came up with an exercise that allows me to have a conversation (which is basically your elevator pitch for business) with people and make what I do sound much more compelling; so that they want to talk to me more.
 It really reflects who I am and my personality.